zhangir-azerbayev/MetaGen/README.md

 ![alt text](https://github.com/zhangir-azerbayev/MetaGen/blob/main/MetaGen.gif "Logo Title Text 1")

-In doing so, MetaGen outperforms even RetinaNet with a confidence threshold fitted to maximize accuracy.
+In doing so, MetaGen outperforms RetinaNet even with a confidence threshold fitted to maximize accuracy.

 ![alt text](https://github.com/zhangir-azerbayev/MetaGen/blob/main/retinanet_0.14.gif "Logo Title Text 1")

+Unlimited to just RetinaNet, MetaGen can work with any object detection system, regardless of architecture or what it was trained on!

 ## Generating Data